© 1997, John S. Allen

 Headphone laws are very rarely enforced.
 Many bicyclists ignore them.
 But enforcement is not the only way that the law affects people.
 One important reason not to wear headphones -- even if they are not playing -- is that they make it harder to collect on an insurance claim after a crash.

 The first question a bicyclist's attorney should raise when faced with this problem is whether the bicyclist had any duty to act differently if alerted by sound.
 Only in this case is it important under the law whether the bicyclist actually heard the sound.
-For example, if an overtaking vehicle strikes a bicyclist riding in the normal position on the road, the overtaking driver had the duty under the law to avoid striking the bicyclist.
+For example, if an overtaking vehicle strikes a bicyclist who was obeying the traffic law, the driver had the duty under the law to avoid striking the bicyclist.
 The bicyclist had no duty to swerve out of the motorist's way, and besides, hearing the car probably would not have made it possible for the bicyclist to determine whether swerving was necessary to avoid a collision.
 Therefore, the wearing of headphones should not be an issue in such a case.
-A judge ought to prohibit it from being discussed in the jury's presence -- but a judge may not do this.
+A judge ought to prohibit it from being used as evidence -- but a judge may not do this.
 I have seen cases lost over this false issue.

-As I hope that I have shown, laws banning headphone use by bicyclists are based on inaccurate ideas about headphone design.
+As I hope that I have shown, laws banning headphone use by bicyclists reflect inaccurate ideas about headphone design.
 These laws ignore the relative unimportance of hearing in operating a vehicle and the special advantages of headphones for bicyclists.

 Furthermore, the bicyclist is unusual among vehicle operators in having good use of the sense of hearing.
 If we held all drivers to the standard of being able to hear as well as a bicyclist, the only street-legal motor vehicles would be quiet, slow, unenclosed ones such as golf carts.
 All in all, a bicyclist's decision whether to wear headphones, particularly, open-air headphones -- and of how loudly to play them -- ought to be of as little concern in the law as is the question of how loudly a motorist may play a radio inside a car, or whether a motorcyclist may legally wear earplugs to avoid hearing loss due to wind noise and engine noise.
 Yes, such hearing protection is openly recommended -- see Web page on the subject.